datawire/ambassador-docs/docs/edge-stack/2.0/tutorials/getting-started.md

   kubectl apply -f quote-backend.yaml
   ```

-  With our AmbassadorMapping created, now we need to access it!
+  With our Mapping created, now we need to access it!

 5. Store the $productName$ load balancer IP address to a local environment variable.
-You will use this variable to test accessing your service.
+You will use this variable to test access to your service.

   ```
   export LB_ENDPOINT=$(kubectl -n $productNamespace$ get svc  $productDeploymentName$ \